 Head Lice are very contagious and it is easy to get some if you are sharing hair products such as combs with a person who has head lice.
 People can also get lice if you use a helmet, hat or towel that has been used by a person who has head lice.
 Eastern European Americans, Hispanic Americans, and African Americans all get lice.
 It is common in elementary schools.
 Many children of all races are susceptible to head lice.

 Lice will also crawl into your hair if you are in close contact with an infected person.
 It is important to note that contrary to popular myths, they cannot jump or fly.
 People and head lice don’t mix well, it isn’t pleasant.

 Who Is at Risk of Getting Head Lice?

-Lice infestation is common in black and white children who are attending Elementary school.
-This is because children of all races have a lot of physical contact as they are playing and they also tend to share many of their belongings including hair brushes.
+Lice eggs is common in black and white children who are attending Elementary school.
+This is because african americans and children of all races have a lot of physical contact as they are playing and they also tend to share many of their belongings including hair brushes.
 Head lice is not fun

-One of the reasons why lice infestation is common in children is that most of those who have lice do not actually know that they have them.
+One of the reasons why lice are common in children is that most of those who have lice do not actually know that they have them.
 As such, they tend to innocently share their belongings without knowing they are exposing their friends to lice.

-Symptoms of A Lice Infestation in African American people
+Symptoms of A Lice problem in African American people

-People may also have a head lice infestation if you are exhibiting the following symptoms:
+People may also have a head lice if they are exhibiting the following symptoms:

 • Swollen lymph nodes